letsroundup/react-native-localytics/README.md

     2. Add ATS Exception
     3. **Initialize the SDK** in your AppDelegate.m *(this is the most important step)*.
 This is where you will be setuping which app key to use.

+*Note: CocoaPods installation is also available see at the end.*

 ## Usage

 The method names are named the same as in the [iOS SDK][sdk].
 Only a few methods are implemented now, but more to come!
 If you need somehting particular, just open an [issue][issue]!